 - Close the cold and hot water faucet.

-Safety: The Home Depot highly recommends that you hire a professional to install your water heater.
-Our trusted professionals are available for same-day installation when you call before noon in most areas.
+Safety Tip: The Home Depot highly recommends that you hire a professional for water heater installation.
+Trusted pros are available for same-day installation when you call before noon in most areas.
 Schedule an appointment today.